Part 8: Getting Well

 First of all, although I no longer had a breathing tube down my throat, breathing was difficult.
 As a result I could not talk.
 It was days before I could speak and even brief conversations left me completely exhausted.
 Deep breathing was down right painful but it had to be done.
 To assist in regaining the ability to breath deeply with ease I was given a breather to blow into.
 The cure was as painful as the problem.
 I could only do one or sometimes two before stopping.
 But after each time I was able to breathe more deeply so it was obviously working and after a while I would try again.
 Sitting was also deeply painful.
 After being shown how to lift myself up properly I would get myself over to the cushioned armchair right next to the bed which does make you feel proud!
 But the pain in my back from the act of sitting was frankly excruciating.
 After about 10 seconds I returned to my soft pillows on the hospital bed.
 But I kept trying as often as possible.
 Each time I went to the chair I counted so that I could surpass my previous count.
 Two minutes was a major accomplishment.
 So much for the determination, now the support.

 Just before flying back to London the social worker asked me to speak to a woman who was preparing to donate to her son.
 I stayed in touch with her through her recovery period which was not as speedy as mine.
 I felt terrible that she was suffering so much but I soon realised something.
 Her recovery probably could have been easier but she was alone.
 She had no one to encourage her and coach her.
 Her husband and children did not stay with her nor apparently did her friends visit.
 My situation was very different.
 George was there to cheer me on when the breathing tube hurt.
 One morning when he walked in with my mother I was in the chair counting to two minutes.
 He smiled and rewarded me with a kiss.
-When he and my mother needed a break Alison came in.
-When he left to return to the children in the UK, another friend Sandy flew in from Ohio to stay with me.
+The day sister was resting my mother and George were there.
+When they needed a break Alison relieved them.
+When George left to return to the children in the UK and my sister needed to return home, another friend Sandy flew in from Ohio to stay with me.
 And a third, Mariam came in from New York to take me for cheesecake.
-Having friends around helped me to progress rapidly.
+Having family and friends around helped me to progress rapidly.
 The best moment of all however was my first walk during which I passed Taro’s room and saw him for the first time since the surgery.
 He looked entirely different.
 His face seemed fuller and most strikingly his skin colour had changed.
 Our kidneys affect our colouring.
 The grayish tinge to his complexion was gone.
 The feeling of elation I had in seeing him so well is indescribable.
 I taught him a new expression, I told him he was ‘in the pink.’